nextbreakpoint/flink-k8s-toolbox/README.md

     kubectl -n flink-jobs delete fd --all

-and wait until there aren't any FlinkDeployment resources.
+and wait until the resources are deleted.

 Delete all FlinkCluster resource:

     kubectl -n flink-jobs delete fc --all

-and wait until there aren't any FlinkCluster resources.
+and wait until the resources are deleted.

 Delete all FlinkJob resource:

     kubectl -n flink-jobs delete fj --all

-and wait until there aren't any FlinkJob resources.
+and wait until the resources are deleted.

-It might happen that the operator has an issue and some resources can't be removed until there are finalizers pending.
-If you are in that situation you can always manually remove the finalizers to allow Kubernetes to remove all resources.
-However, remember that without finalizers the operator might not be able to properly terminate all resources, which ultimately have to be removed manually.

 Stop the operator with command: